 High Magnetic Field Facility for Neutron Scattering

-As of the 27th of March 2017, a new release of EXEQ is available for download.
+- March 27, 2017 - a new release of EXEQ is available for download.
 Version 0.16 reflects the geometry of the instrument after the installation of the new detectors, chopper and vacuum chamber.
 Please use the new version from now on, as the accessible scattering angles on EXED have changed.

 High Magnetic Field Facility for Neutron Scattering consists of two main components: the High Field Magnet (HFM) and the Extreme Environment Diffractometer (EXED).
 The former is a dedicated 26 T hybrid magnet, built by the HZB in collaboration with the National High Magnetic Field Laboratory (Florida, US).
 The latter is a time-of-flight instrument optimized for neutron scattering in restricted angular geometry of the magnet.